open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 3. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+   > **Note**: Now a default RabbitMQ server will be deployed along with nuve, but you can customized the scripts to utilize any existing RabbitMQ server.
+RabbitMQ service should be started prior to all MCU cluster nodes.

 4. Initialize and run MCU manager nuve and the sample application on the primary machine.

     1) Initialize MCU manager nuve for the first time execution: